 Hands down, the best outlet to head to is the massive Big C Supercenter on Ratchadamri Road, near Chit Lom BTS.

 It’s very close to the two shopping meccas in Bangkok: the string of posh shopping malls near Siam BTS (Siam Paragon, CentralWorld) and the cheap wholesale shops in Pratunam (Platinum Mall), so you’ll probably want to combine them.
 Or just go ahead and book a Pratunam hotel for maximum convenience.

 The Big C Supercenter is way more than a supermarket – it’s an entire complex complete with shops, food court and a cinema.
-Best of all, the supermarket is open from 9am to 2am so you can just pop by late at night.
+Big C Bangkok supermarket is open from 8am to 10pm.
+Opening hours used to be 9am to 2am for late night shopping.